codeforamerica/skillshares/git_basics/README.md

 -----------

-If you've never created a Git repository before, then let's start from there on the command line (your computer's Terminal on Mac OS X).
+If you've never created a Git repository before, then let's start from the command line (your computer's Terminal on Mac OS X).

 First, we'll create a new project.